Flows from Economy to Environment

 USE OF RESIDUALS (by receiving medium or treatment)

 Note: This is a worked example with synthetic data illustrating the account structure.
 The supply-use identity requires Total Supply = Total Use for each residual type.
 The "Collection & Treatment" column records residuals that are collected by waste management industries rather than released directly to the environment.
-"Marine Water" includes direct discharges and untreated coastal runoff.
-Atmospheric emissions may subsequently deposit in marine waters but are recorded in the atmosphere use column following SEEA CF convention.
+The use side distinguishes three marine water pathways as separate columns: (a) Direct discharge to coastal/marine water (point source, permit-regulated); (b) Diffuse coastal runoff (non-point, estimated); and (c) Riverine delivery (transported via freshwater system, modelled or estimated).
+These three columns appear at the same level as "Atmosphere" and "Seabed"—there is no consolidated "Marine Water" parent column in this table.
+A "Freshwater/Inland" column records residuals generated within drainage basins that have not yet reached the coast and acts as a way-station consistent with the drainage basin methodology in Section 3.5.3.
+Atmospheric emissions may subsequently deposit in marine waters but are recorded in the atmosphere use column following SEEA CF convention; see Table M1 in Section 3.2.2 for the supplementary atmospheric deposition memorandum table.

 3.4.1 Compilation steps